rackerlabs/technical-blog/_posts/2019-09-17-how-rackspace-supports-vmware-on-aws-v4.md

 ![]({% asset_path 2019-09-17-how-rackspace-supports-vmware-on-aws-v4/Picture1.png %})

-However, we can only run one operating system on a computer at a time.
+However, we can only run one OS on a computer at a time.
 Right?

 ### Virtualization

-Virtualization changed the way we use computers by enabling us install and run more than one operating system at the same time and to maximize all of the hardware power available in a given chassis, as shown in the following image:
+Virtualization changed the way we use computers by enabling us to install and run more than one OS at the same time and to maximize all of the hardware power available in a given chassis, as shown in the following image:

 ![]({% asset_path 2019-09-17-how-rackspace-supports-vmware-on-aws-v4/Picture2.png %})

-Virtualization software exists between the hardware layer and the operating system.
-It acts like the hardware layer and *fools* any operating system installed on the server, enabling the user to maximize the hardware potential and squeeze every ounce of capacity out of the physical CPU, memory, and storage available on a server.
+Virtualization software exists between the hardware layer and the OS.
+It acts like the hardware layer and *fools* any OS installed on the server, enabling the user to maximize the hardware potential and squeeze every ounce of capacity out of the physical CPU, memory, and storage available on a server.
 Instead of having to purchase multiple physical servers to run various applications, you can now create multiple *virtual* servers running on a single physical server.
-How many of these virtual servers you can have depends on the number of cores and amount of memory on the chassis.
+The number of virtual servers you can have depends on the number of cores and amount of memory on the chassis.

 ### Virtualization with AWS and VMware

 So, what do servers and virtualization have to do with the Amazon Web Services&reg;
 (AWS) public cloud services?
-Many people don’t know this, but AWS — the world’s largest cloud infrastructure provider — also sells single-tenant dedicated physical servers hosted in their data centers.
+Many people don’t know this, but AWS—the world’s largest cloud infrastructure provider—also sells single-tenant dedicated physical servers hosted in their data centers.
 You can buy them alongside all of their other services, like EC2 instances, S3 storage, and the thousands of other features AWS offers.

-This AWS hardware offering gives customers flexibility by letting them deploy operating systems of their own choosing.
-This includes the ability to install ESX, the VMware&reg; operating system used to deploy virtual servers.
-Given that VMware controls approximately 75% of the server virtualization market, the AWS/VMware partnership gives customers a very powerful, feature rich, and flexible compute platform, as shown in the following image:
+This AWS hardware offering gives customers flexibility by letting them deploy the OSs of their choosing.
+This flexibility includes the ability to install ESX, the VMware&reg; OS used to deploy virtual servers.
+Given that VMware controls approximately 75% of the server virtualization market, the AWS/VMware partnership gives customers a very powerful, feature-rich, and flexible compute platform, as shown in the following image:

 ![]({% asset_path 2019-09-17-how-rackspace-supports-vmware-on-aws-v4/Picture3.png %})

 VMworld&reg; announced the initial availability of VMware Cloud on AWS to create a *seamlessly integrated hybrid cloud* in 2017.
-This followed the strategic alliance that the two companies announced in October 2016.
+This announcement followed the strategic alliance that the two companies announced in October 2016.

-VMware Cloud on AWS includes the VMware Cloud Foundation technologies of vSphere, vSAN, NSX, and vCenter Server.
+VMware Cloud on AWS includes the VMware Cloud Foundation technologies of vSphere&reg;, vSAN&trade;, NSX&reg;, and vCenter Server&reg;.
 The service enables you to automatically provision your infrastructure with full virtual machine (VM) compatibility and workload portability between wherever your VMware environments are and the AWS Cloud.